maxam18/nginx-ejwt-module/README.md

 **Default**: `NULL`
 **Context**: `main`,`server`,`location`

     `ALGO` is the signature algorithm.
+HS256, RS256 supported.
-Only HS256 supported today `KEY1` first key to check signature with
-    `KEY2` seconds key to check signature with if the check with `KEY1` fails
+    `KEY1` first key to check signature with.
+Or file path to public PEM-encoded RSA key `KEY2` seconds key to check signature if the check on `KEY1` fails. or file path to public PEM-encoded RSA key

-    Easy JWT doesn't make signature validation is the key is not set.

 ## easy_jwt_auth
 **Syntax**: `easy_jwt_auth  name  value`